 Equipment

-• 10 high-end graphical workstations capable of rendering 3D solid models and stacked medical images.
+- 10 high-end graphical workstations capable of rendering 3D solid models and stacked medical images

-• Floating licenses to critical domain-specific software, including CAD software (Solidworks, Catia); state-of-the-art medical segmentation software (Simpleware ScanIP); STAR-CCM+ (computational fluid dynamics (CFD) software that serves to resolve hemodynamics problems); and ABAQUS (solid mechanics software that serves to resolve deformable vessel wall as well as bone, muscle and joint interaction problems), which interfaces with STAR-CCM+ for flow-structure interaction (FSI) problems.
+- Floating licenses to critical domain-specific software, including CAD software (Solidworks, Catia); state-of-the-art medical segmentation software (Simpleware ScanIP); STAR-CCM+ (computational fluid dynamics (CFD) software that serves to resolve hemodynamics problems); and ABAQUS (solid mechanics software that serves to resolve deformable vessel wall as well as bone, muscle and joint interaction problems), which interfaces with STAR-CCM+ for flow-structure interaction (FSI) problems

-• Flashforge Creator Pro 3D Printer Dual Extrusion
+- Flashforge Creator Pro 3D Printer Dual Extrusion

-• Ultimaker S5 Dual Extrusion 3D Printer
+- Ultimaker S5 Dual Extrusion 3D Printer with Air Manager and Material Management System

 Lab Information